stulich/3_hunnit/docs/proposal.md

 # User Interface

-Provide a description and images of the user interface your application will intend on supporting.

 ![topDiscussions](imgs/topDisuccsions.png)
 The discussions that are currently new/popular will be displayed in one main feed.
 There users can interact with them, or potentially search for more, and then if desired create there own post.
 ![popular surveys](imgs/popular_surveys.png)